OpenNebula/docs/source/operation/users_groups_management/manage_groups.rst

 The new group has ID 100 to differentiate the special groups from the user-defined ones.

-.. note:: When a new group is created, an ACL rule is also created to provide the default behaviour, allowing users to create basic resources.
+.. note:: When a new group is created, an ACL rule is also created to provide the default behavior, allowing users to create basic resources.
 You can learn more about ACL rules in :ref:`this guide <manage_acl>`; but you don't need any further configuration to start using the new group.

 Adding Users to Groups
 ================================================================================